 General Measures: Ruptured cylinders may rocket.
 Do not allow product to spread into the environment.
 Eliminate every possible source of ignition.
+Do not get in eyes, on skin, or on clothing.
 Do not breathe gas.
-Do not get in eyes, on skin, or on clothing.
-Do not breathe vapors, mist, or spray.

 6.1.1.
 For Non-Emergency Personnel